enocknyabuto126/trackjoy/README.md

 ## License
 This project is open source and available under the [MIT License](LICENSE).

+## Live Demo
+You can view a live demo of TrackJoy at [https://enocknyabuto126.github.io/trackjoy](https://enocknyabuto126.github.io/trackjoy).

 ---

 *TrackJoy – Simplifying small business finance management.*